barkibu/kb-ruby/README.md

   - throws a `KB::Error` exception if something went wrong
 - `contracts`
   - returns all the KB::PetContract associated with this pet
+- `upsert`
+  - updates KB:Pet if exists a Pet with same name for its PetParent
+  - creates a new KB:Pet if not exists a Pet with same name for its PetParent

 #### PetContract 📝